unfoldingWord-dev/electron/docs/development/Electronite/WindowsBuildNotes.md

 ```

 ### Build Electronite
-- Use command prompt, not powershell as it will cause problems
+- _**Note:** Use command prompt, not powershell as it will cause problems_
 - cd to the folder you will use for build
 - unzip the depot_tools here
 - download build script to this folder from: https://github.com/unfoldingWord/electronite/blob/v17.3.1-graphite/docs/development/Electronite/electronite-tools.bat
 - before build do: `set PATH=%cd%\depot_tools;%PATH%`
 - get source files: `.\electronite-tools.bat get v17.3.1-graphite`
-  - build electronite for 32-bit Windows:
+- build Electronite for 32-bit Windows:
   - build for 32-bit: `.\electronite-tools.bat build x86`
   - create release for 32-bit: `.\electronite-tools.bat release x86`
-  - build electronite for 64-bit Windows:
+- build Electronite for 64-bit Windows:
   - build for 64-bit: `.\electronite-tools.bat build x64`
-    - create release for 32-bit: `.\electronite-tools.bat release x64`
+  - create release for 64-bit: `.\electronite-tools.bat release x64`